Social Icons

 Directed by Andy Fickman

 I like the movie Playing with Fire.
 I found it funny and enjoyable, even though it is as cheesy as hell.
-It was nice to see a family friendly movie not take itself so serious and it added a little mystery to it.
-Ending in a way that you know in real life that will never happen.
-The movie gave us a Disney, “they lived happily ever after” ending even though the whole idea of these people together is a disaster waiting to happen.
+It was nice to see a family-friendly movie not take itself too seriously, and it added a little mystery to it, ending in a way that you know would never happen in real life.
+The movie gave us a Disney-style “they lived happily ever after” ending, even though the whole idea of these people together is a disaster waiting to happen.

-What Playing with Fire has that made me enjoy it was, streamlining the cast.
-The movie focuses on the cast at our disposal.
-In the fire station we have four men and three children, with an occasional romantic interest coming to the station.
-With these eight the movie builds its plot and does not even make any attempt to complicate things.
+What Playing with Fire has that made me enjoy it was streamlining the cast.
+The movie focuses on the characters at hand.
+In the fire station, we have four men and three children, with an occasional romantic interest visiting the station.
+With these eight, the movie builds its plot and doesn’t even attempt to complicate things.

 Jake is very good at his job, but the fun thing about his team is their different personalities.
-Mark (Keegan-Michael Key) is emotional and at times very nervous.
-Torres (John Leguizamo) is a little nuts, known for misquoting popular sayings and assign the misquotes to the wrong person.
-Then there is Axe, who is mostly quiet through the movie.
+Mark (Keegan-Michael Key) is emotional and often very nervous.
+Torres (John Leguizamo) is a little nuts, known for misquoting popular sayings and attributing them to the wrong person.
+Then there’s Axe, who is mostly quiet throughout the movie.

-There is a wildfire in the woodlands and the team saved three children from a cabin.
-They take them to their station, but the repercussion of the fire which burnt down the home the children were staying has the kids stuck with the men until their parents come to pick them up.
+There’s a wildfire in the woodlands, and the team saves three children from a cabin.
+They take them to their station, but the fire, which burned down the home the children were staying in, leaves the kids stuck with the men until their parents come to pick them up.

-The movie then takes a turn that you will expect from such movies as these, the men have no idea how to take care for children and the fun of the movie starts there.
+The movie then takes a turn you would expect from movies like this.
+The men have no idea how to take care of children, and the fun of the movie starts there.

 Revenge of the Nerds (1984)